NivethaV006/talentdash/README.md

 ## A1 – Salary Scraper

-* Scrapes salary information from AmbitionBox.
+* Scrapes salary information from AmbitionBox
-* Extracts company, role, salary, experience, and location.
+* Extracts company, role, salary, experience and location
-* Stores raw records in JSON format.
+* Stores raw records as JSON

 ---

 ## A2 – LLM Normalization

-Uses Gemini to convert raw scraped information into a standardized JSON schema.
+Google Gemini converts raw salary information into a standardized JSON schema.

 Normalized fields include:

 * Company
 * Role
+* Location
+* Currency
+* Experience
 * Salary
-* Experience
-* Currency
+* Bonus
-* Location
+* Stock

 ---

 ## A3 – Pydantic Validation

-Every normalized record is validated against a predefined schema.
+Each normalized record is validated using Pydantic.

-* Invalid records are rejected.
+* Rejects malformed records
-* Rejection reasons are logged.
+* Logs validation failures
-* Valid records proceed to the next stage.
+* Allows only valid records into the pipeline

 ---

 ## A4 – Company Normalization

-Maps company aliases to a single standardized company.
+Maps multiple company aliases into one standardized company.

 Example